Guide to contracting -introduction

 Claiming for expenses through your business

-- You will save tax on these; and
+- You will save tax on these.

 - Any business expenses that you have paid for yourself can be reclaimed from your business.
-In other words, your business stands the cost, rather than you.
+In other words, your business stands the cost rather than you.

-Section 4 -extracting income from your business
+Section 4 -guide to contracting -extracting income from your business

-Considering and deciding on your take home pay
+Considering and deciding on your take-home pay

-We now turn to your take home pay from your company.
+We now turn to your take-home pay from your company.
 Once your company has begun trading, you can:

-- reimburse your expenses
+Reimburse your expenses

-Paying salaries when you go contracting
+Paying salaries when you go UK contracting

 There are also many aspects to paying dividends.
 These include: